 5. If desired, serve with crackers.

-Why use eggwash?
+My Notes: Why use eggwash?
 The eggwash gives the pastry that lovely golden sheen.
 Plus, it acts as a sealing agent.

 Why fold the dough 2-3 times?
 Puff pastry is a pretty complex dough, one that needs to be folded repeatedly in order to correctly (and beautifully) flake.